philipjar/fluffyThreadPool/README.md

 as Runnables.
 If there is an idling worker, it instantly executes the runnable.
 If not, the runnable is added to a queue and every time a Thread goes to Idle, the oldest element of the queue is processed by this Thread.

+This is a really simple (or stupid...) scheduling algorithm.
+A more complex and more efficient scheduling system will be added to the Project later.

 Example Code:

 ```java